EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

 Next up we'll tackle the stative version of "in".
 Recall that "stative" means where the verb is "happening" and so it tells `_copy_v_1` where to do the copying *from*.

 This will work exactly the same as the previous example if there is a relative file name.
 That is because "doing the copy from within 'documents'" makes the current directory "/documents" and in the previous example we are interpreting as the file itself being "in" documents.
 Both approaches resolve to the same file.
-However, an absolute file name should work here (since current directory is not used when calculating an absolute file name) but should *not* work in the above example since the absolute path won't be "in" that directory.
+However, an absolute file name should work here (since current directory is not used when calculating an absolute file name) but should *not* work in the above example (since the absolute path won't be "in" that directory).

 Here's the code for stative "in" and a version of "copy" that uses it: